Light bleeding or spotting during your first trimester is common. Here’s what it could mean (and when to seek help).

 - Avoid alcohol, recreational drugs and cigarettes

-- Reduce caffeine intake to one cup a day
+- Reduce caffeine intake to 1-2 cups a day

 - Take your prenatal vitamins